 The North West Social Science Doctoral Training Partnership (NWSSDTP) relies on the support of over 100 members of academic and administrative staff across the constituent universities.
-The information on this page provides guidance for staff on various aspects of the DTP, and their role within it.
+The information on this page provides guidance for staff on various aspects of the NWSSDTP, and their role within it.

 Pathway Representatives and Leads

 Each NWSSDTP Pathway has an academic Pathway Representative at each of the constituent universities.
 One of these institutional Pathway Representatives will also act as the overall Pathway Lead, who is responsible for overseeing the pathway and representing the pathway at Allocation Committees.
-For an up-to-date list of Pathway Representatives, please see here.
+For an full list of all Pathway Representatives, please see here.

 Studentship Competitions